English Department

 In-Person

-The topic for 2025-2026 is Digital Shakespeare.
+The topic for 2026-2027 is Tales of Interspecies Migration.
 See ENGL 492 for course information.
 Prerequisites: Third year standing and 15 credits ENGL.
 Three credits.

 ENGL